isaac-prog/TCG-Project-1/README.md

     a.
 Right click and select inspect element
     b.
 Ctrl + Shift + M (For windows users) OR Cmd + M (For Mac users)
     c. under the responsive dropdown, select desired screen width.
 Contents on the screen should readjust accordingly

 2. Test if filter works in statistics line graph
     a.
 Enter the start and end year accordingly in the text boxes provided.
     b.
 Graph should readjust according to the time-frame allocated by you.
+    c.
+Alternatively, highlighting a region in the line/bar chart should cause the chart to filter within the x-axis of the highlighted region

+3. Clicking on the legend on the line/bar chart should toggle the view of the chart shown.

-3. Test for searching of news articles.
+4. Test for searching of news articles.
     a.
 Enter keywords into the search bar,
     b. everytime a new keyword is searched, the page should clear old contents and provide the latest content based on the keywords searched.

-Note: The news Api only allows up to 100 request a day.
+Note: The news Api only allows up to 100 request a day due to limitation of using a free plan.